DioryMe/dioryme.github.io/diograph-store.md

 }
 ```

-### DS.createAndConnectDioryStrongly(obj, fromDioryId)
+### DiographStore.createAndConnectDioryStrongly(obj, fromDioryId)

 Creates a new diory and connects it to another diory from both sides.

-Object given as a parameter could look the same as in "DS.create()".
+Object given as a parameter is the same as in "DiographStore.createDiory()".

 Returns Promise\<ConnectionObject>.